cchudzicki-ocw-testing/ids.333-fall-2021/content/resources/unit-4-garage-case-video-2.md

     \ comments are not allowed and may be removed.
 More details at https://ocw.mit.edu/comments."
   youtube_id: M8kt-t6CKRI
 ---
-Shows the 3-step Flexibility calculations of system performance based on: (1) standard deterministic approach\\; (2) Recognizing uncertainties and simulating actual results\\; and (3) with Flexibility leading to improvements.
+Shows the 3-step flexibility calculations of system performance based on: (1) standard deterministic approach; (2) recognizing uncertainties and simulating actual results; and (3) with flexibility leading to improvements.